yamiwamiyu/ee-vuex/README.md

 key: new Date()
 ```

 - Function: You can use methods to return default values, and support asynchronous methods and Promises.
-Note: Please use arrow functions for concise definitions, otherwise they will be considered as [get function](#3-Get-Function) or [set function](#4-Set-Function).
+Note: Please use arrow functions for concise definitions, otherwise they will be considered as [get function](#3-get-function) or [set function](#4-set-function).
 ```
 // Direct return value: ee-vuex
 key: () => "ee-vuex"
-// Asynchronous Promise return value: undefined 2 seconds ago, ee-vuex 2 seconds later
+// Asynchronous Promise return value:
+// undefined 2 seconds ago, ee-vuex 2 seconds later
 key: () => new Promise(resolve => {
   setTimeout(() => {
     resolve("ee-vuex")
   }, 2000)
 })
-// The async method asynchronously returns a value: undefined 2 seconds ago, 10000 after 2 seconds
+// The async method return value:
+// undefined 2 seconds ago, 10000 after 2 seconds
 key: async () => {
   // Get values asynchronously
   const value = await new Promise(